userfriendly01/planner/README.md

 npm start
 ```

-You should now have 3 running applications, each on their own port:
+You should now have 3 running applications, on these ports:

 ```
 cicct-user-gateway        8082